Thomas Belasyse, 1st Earl Fauconberg (second creation)

-Thomas Belasyse, 1st Earl Fauconberg (27 April 1699 – 8 February 1774) was a British peer.
+Thomas Belasyse, 1st Earl Fauconberg, PC (27 April 1699 – 8 February 1774) was a British courtier.

-Fauconberg was the son and heir of Thomas Belasyse, 3rd Viscount Fauconberg, by his wife Bridget Gage, a daughter of Sir John Gage, 4th Baronet.
-He was raised as a Roman Catholic, but made a public abjuration of the faith and converted to the Church of England.
+Fauconberg was the son and heir of Thomas Belasyse, 3rd Viscount Fauconberg by his wife Bridget Gage, a daughter of Sir John Gage, 4th Baronet.
+He was raised as a Catholic, but made a public abjuration of the faith and converted to the Church of England.
 Fauconberg succeeded to his father's viscountcy on 26 November 1718.
-He served as a Lord of the Bedchamber to George II between 1738 and 1760, and was made a member of the Privy Council.
+He served as a Lord of the Bedchamber to George II of Great Britain between 1738 and 1760, and was made a member of the Privy Council.
 On 16 June 1756, he was created Earl Fauconberg in the Peerage of Great Britain.

-He married Catherine Betham, the daughter of John Betham, on 5 August 1726.
+Fauconberg married Catherine Betham, the daughter of John Betham, on 5 August 1726.
 He was succeeded in his titles by his son, Henry.